The Drop app: An honest review

 Drop uses the same encryption technology used by major banks and financial apps like Mint, Acorns, and Robinhood.
-Still, having to provide bank logins could be a deal breaker for some of y’all!
+Still, having to provide bank logins could be a deal-breaker for some.

 Once you’ve linked your accounts, Drop will have access to your transaction data.
 That’s how they’ll track what you’ve spent at certain merchants and award points.

 Choose merchants to earn ongoing points